Ninetalesgh/dndcampaign/vault/dm/items.md

 *(grenade, Common)*
 - **Properties**: [Throw Grenade](dm/item_info.md#throw-grenade).
   *Effect Range:* 1 target
-  *Effect:* 2d8 Radiant damage if it is a Fiend or an Undead or half on a successful Save.
+  *Effect:* 2d8 Radiant damage if it is a Fiend or Undead or half on a successful Save.
 - **Weight**: 500 g
 - **Price**: 25 gp
 *(Source: PHB'24, page 226)*